Martinjoh1/Ticket-Maker/README.md

   - make_tix: Function that makes the ticket
   - enter_csv(customername, opt, ticket_amt, bar_num): Function that inters coustomer name, opt, ticket amt, and barcode number into the CSV

-- In the ticket_scanner file
+- In the ticket_scanner file:
   - create_scanned_csv(): function that creates the CSV file holding the tickets barcode numbers
   - add_to_csv(): adds scanned Barcode to CSV file
   - Check_valid(): function that checks if the scanned Barcode Matches any barcode in the file already